o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation/procedures/coverage.md

 1. Click **Add Component** and select the Box Shape component.

-1. In the **Box Shape** component, specify values for the x\-, y\-, and z\-axes to match your level.
+1. In the **Box Shape** component, specify values for the x-, y-, and z-axes to match your level.
 For example, if you created a level with a texture dimension of 512 x 512, specify similar values such as `512.0`, `512.0`, and `64.0`.
 ![\[Create an entity to cover your level.\]](/images/user-guide/vegetation/dynamic/expanding-vegetation-coverage-1.png)

 1. Select the **BasicCoverage** entity.